MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Method

 \subsection{Spatially-Modulated Attention}

+Even though MILD backbone and HMG works to meet our decoupling design, we still observe residual semantic leakage due to limitations in the CAG under vanilla attention mechanisms.

-The original attention mechanisms utilize the entire context to generate reasonable background, but this leads to semantic leakage due to the unrestricted interactions between foreground and background tokens.
-To mitigate this, we propose Spatially-Modulated Attention (SMA), a lightweight module that enforces spatially constrained attention based on mask boundaries, as shown in Figure~\ref{fig:figure2}.
+This motivates modulating the vanilla attention logits to enlarge the gap(\emph{i.e.}, $\tilde{\gamma} \ge \gamma$), thereby tightening the leakage bounds.
+We then propose \emph{Spatially-Modulated Attention} (SMA), a lightweight module that enforces spatial constraints based on mask boundaries to prevent the model from indiscriminately using the entire context to synthesize background, as shown in Fig.~\ref{fig:hmgsma}.